scroll-tech/scroll/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members, contributors, and leaders, we pledge to ensure that everyone's participation in our community is a harassment-free experience, regardless of their age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to contribute to a welcoming, diverse, inclusive, and healthy community.

 ## Our Standards